crystal-bit/godot-game-template/readme.md

 The godot project boilerplate provides:

-- GitHub Actions workflows for automatic builds+web deploy on Github Pages after each commit
+- GitHub Actions workflows for automatic builds+web deploy on Github Pages after each commit (thanks to [aBARICHELLO/godot-ci](https://github.com/aBARICHELLO/godot-ci))
   - or you can use manual workflow dispatch
   - or you can use a local `release.sh` script to export multiple targets (Windows, Linux, Mac, ...) with a single command
   - or you can export manually from Godot as usual